changliao1025/pyflowline/README.md

 [![DOI](https://zenodo.org/badge/368338554.svg)](https://zenodo.org/badge/latestdoi/368338554)

-The Pyflowline model is a Python package to generate conceptual river networks for hydrologic models.
+Pyflowline: a mesh-independent river networks generator for hydrologic models.

 PyFlowline is mesh independent, meaning you can apply it to both structured (e.g., tradition rectangle mesh, latitude-longitude, hexagon) and unstructured mesh systems (e.g., Triangulated Irregular Network (TIN) mesh and MPAS mesh).

 This package runs three steps in general:
 1. pre-process the existing vector river flowlines.
 In this step, PyFlowline will check the vector dataset and correct undesired flaws such as braided rivers.
 The output is a much simplified flowline dataset.
 2. mesh generation.
 In this step, PyFlowline will generate various structured meshes (e.g., rectangle, hexagon).
-Users can also use other unstructured meshes, which can be coverted to the PyFlowline format.
+Users can also use other unstructured meshes, which can be converted to the PyFlowline format.
 3. Re-construct the topological relationship using the mesh and flowline intersections.
 In this step, PyFlowline will build the topological relationship between mesh cells using the vector flowline and mesh intersection.